-The MAP is made up of experienced clinicians from across the UK who share a special interest in Pelvic Radiation Disease (PRD).
+The PRDA Medical Advisory Panel (MAP) is made up of experienced health professionals and researchers from across the UK, all of whom share a particular interest in Pelvic Radiation Disease (PRD).
 Their diverse expertise helps ensure that our information is accurate, evidence-based, and aligned with best clinical practice.

 Please note: while our Medical Advisory Panel may provide general clinical guidance to support enquiries from healthcare professionals, it cannot offer individual medical advice or respond to personal health enquiries from people living with Pelvic Radiation Disease.
 If you have concerns about your own health, please speak with your GP or specialist healthcare provider.